Hutch79/kite/README.md

 You can also set the config values using environment variables.
 For example `KITE_DISCORD__CLIENT_ID` will set the discord client id.

 ### Using Docker (docker-compose)
+1. Install Docker.
+Follow the official tutorial on [docs.docker.com](https://docs.docker.com/engine/install/)

-Install Docker and docker-compose and create a docker-compose.yaml file with the following contents:
+2. Create a `compose.yml` file with the following content
 ```yaml
 services:
   postgres: